The machine learning forecaster#

 • var_model: the name of the sensor to retrieve data from Home Assistant.
 Example: sensor.power_load_no_var_loads.

 • sklearn_model: the scikit-learn model that will be used.
-For now, only these options are possible: LinearRegression, ElasticNet and KNeighborsRegressor.
+These options are possible: LinearRegression, RidgeRegression, LassoRegression, ElasticNet, KNeighborsRegressor, DecisionTreeRegressor, SVR, RandomForestRegressor, ExtraTreesRegressor, GradientBoostingRegressor, AdaBoostRegressor, MLPRegressor.

 • num_lags: the number of auto-regression lags to consider.
 A good starting point is to fix this at one day.
 For example, if your time step is 30 minutes, then fix this to 48, if the time step is 1 hour fix this to 24 and so on.